Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ## Session and Test Level Transforms, Sanitizers, and Matchers

+The test-proxy is a record/playback solution.
+As a result, there a few concepts that devs will likely recognize from other record/playback solutions:

-A `sanitizer` is used to remove sensitive information prior to storage.
-When a request comes in during `playback` mode, the same set of `sanitizers` are applied prior to matching with the recordings.
+- A `Sanitizer` is used to remove sensitive information prior to storage.
+When a request comes in during `playback` mode, `sanitizers` are applied to the request prior to matching to a recording.

-`Matchers` are used to retrieve a `RecordEntry` from a `RecordSession`.
+- `Matchers` are used to retrieve a request/response pair from a previous recording.
+By default, it functions by comparing `URI`, `Headers`, and `Body`.
 As of now, only a single matcher can be used when retrieving an entry during playback.
+- A `Transform` is used when a user needs to "transform" a matched recording response with some value from the incoming request.
+This action is specific to `playback` mode.
+For instance, the test-proxy has two default `transforms`:
+  - `x-ms-client-id` is copied from request and applied to response prior to return.
+  - `x-ms-client-request-id` is copied from request and applied to response prior to return.

 Default sets of `matcher`, `transforms`, and `sanitizers` are applied during recording and playback.
 These default settings are all set at the `session` level.
 Customization is allowed for these default sets by accessing the `Admin` controller.